Indonesian invasion of East Timor: Operasi Seroja (1975–1977)

 Operasi Seroja (Operation Lotus) was the largest military operation ever carried out by Indonesia.
 Following a naval bombardment of Dili, Indonesian seaborne troops landed in the city while simultaneously paratroopers descended.
 641 Indonesian paratroopers jumped into Dili, where they engaged in six-hours combat with FALINTIL forces.
-According to author Joseph Nevins, Indonesian warships shelled their own advancing troops and Indonesian transport aircraft dropped some of their paratroopers on top of the retreating Falantil forces and suffered accordingly.
+According to author Joseph Nevins, Indonesian warships shelled their own advancing troops and Indonesian transport aircraft dropped some of their paratroopers on top of the retreating FALINTIL forces and suffered accordingly.
 By noon, Indonesian forces had taken the city at the cost of 35 Indonesian soldiers killed, while 122 FALINTIL soldiers died in the combat.

 On 10 December, a second invasion resulted in the capture of the second biggest town, Baucau, and on Christmas Day, around 10,000 to 15,000 troops landed at Liquisa and Maubara.
 By April 1976 Indonesia had some 35,000 soldiers in East Timor, with another 10,000 standing by in Indonesian West Timor.
 A large proportion of these troops were from Indonesia's elite commands.
 By the end of the year, 10,000 troops occupied Dili and another 20,000 had been deployed throughout East Timor.
 Massively outnumbered, FALINTIL troops fled to the mountains and continued guerrilla combat operations.

 In the cities, Indonesian troops began killing East Timorese.
 At the start of the occupation, FRETILIN radio sent the following broadcast: "The Indonesian forces are killing indiscriminately.
 Women and children are being shot in the streets.
 We are all going to be killed....
 This is an appeal for international help.
 Please do something to stop this invasion."
 One Timorese refugee told later of "rape [and] cold-blooded assassinations of women and children and Chinese shop owners".
 Dili's bishop at the time, Martinho da Costa Lopes, said later: "The soldiers who landed started killing everyone they could find.
 There were many dead bodies in the streets – all we could see were the soldiers killing, killing, killing."
 In one incident, a group of fifty men, women, and children – including Australian freelance reporter Roger East – were lined up on a cliff outside of Dili and shot, their bodies falling into the sea.
 Many such massacres took place in Dili, where onlookers were ordered to observe and count aloud as each person was executed.
 In addition to FRETILIN supporters, Chinese migrants were also singled out for execution; five hundred were killed in the first day alone.